sahib/rmlint/docs/rmlint.1.rst

     It's also possible to specify only one size.
 In this case the size is interpreted as *"bigger or equal"*.
 If you want to filter for files *up to this size* you can add a ``-`` in front (``-s -1M`` == ``-s 0-1M``).

+    There is only one flag supported at the moment: ``d`` to skip directories whose `st_size` is inferior to the the lower bound of the range.
+    Useful with the Ceph rbytes feature.

     **Edge case:** The default excludes empty files from the duplicate search.
     Normally these are treated specially by ``rmlint`` by handling them as